 Make sure to run the damp ends of your hair with 2-3 drops of oil before and after you wash your hair.

-When washing your bleached hair, switch to sulfate-free protein and moisturizing shampoos and conditioners.
-Maintaining a balance between protein and moisture will nourish and maintain the integrity of your bleached hair.
+When washing your bleached hair, switch to sulfate-free, protein-rich, moisturizing shampoos and conditioners.
+Use protein-rich conditioners to nourish and maintain the integrity of your bleached hair.

 You can also follow this with a leave-in treatment serum to add that extra boost of nourishment and hydration.